ImageMagick/Usage-Markdown/canvas/index.md

 However if the 4 points form parallel lines, the gradient generated will become linear.
 This method is actually equivalent to the [Bilinear Interpolation](../misc/#bilinear) method (see [Interpolated Lookup Gradients](#gradient_interpolate) below), when the 4 points are aligned to an orthogonal (rectangular) grid.

-If less than 4 points are given the above function will be replaced by a 3 point '`Barycentric`' method (see above).
+If less than 4 points are given, the above function will be replaced by a 3 point '`Barycentric`' method (see above).
-If more than four points are given it will do a best fit of all the points, and thus may not actually match the given color at the point specified.
+If more than four points are given, it will do a best fit of all the points, and thus may not actually match the given color at the point specified.
 This is not recommended.

 ### Voronoi (nearest color) {#voronoi}